Peureulak Sultanate: Merge with Samudera Pasai

 The last Sultan of Perlak was the 18th Sultan, Sultan Makhdum Alaiddin Malik Abdul Aziz Johan Berdaulat (ruled 1267 – 1292).
 After he died, Perlak was united with the Samudera Pasai Kingdom under the reign of Sultan Samudera Pasai, Sultan Muhammad Malik Al Zahir, son of Al Malik al-Saleh.

 Religion

 Perlak was the center of early Islamic learning in the Malay Archipelago.
 The Perlak sultans patronized foreign scholars and missionaries who were mainly Persian Shi'ites.
 The Islamic scholars from Perlak also worked as missionaries further afield to convert the Malays living across the Strait of Malacca.
 Sunni Islam became popular by the reign of Sultan Alaiddin Syed Maulana Abbas Shah and both sects flourished and at times influenced each other.
 Despite the division of Perlak into two kingdoms, both continued to dispatch missionaries to nearby Malay kingdoms.

-List of Sultans of Perlak
+List of sultans of Perlak

-The Perlak Sultans can be grouped into two dynasties: the Syed Maulana Abdul Azis Shah dynasty and the Johan Bedaulant dynasty.
+The Perlak sultans can be grouped into two dynasties: the Syed Maulana Abdul Azis Shah dynasty and the Johan Bedaulat dynasty.